 "Malik Blishtar is actually Marik Ishtar?"A character, engaged in "covert ops" of the more comedic kind, is asked for their name.
 They never prepared one before hand, and don't have time to come up with a Line-of-Sight Name.
 Without thinking, they begin to blurt out their real name, only to cover it up with some painful pronunciation twisting and a quick stammer.
-Real Name as an Alias takes the same concept to an even greater degree.
+Real Name as an Alias takes the same concept to an even greater degree, where there is no distortion of a name, just plainly using part of their real name, possibly all of it.
 Compare Unpronounceable Alias.
 For slightly better pseudonyms, try Character Name Alias, Line-of-Sight Name, and Sdrawkcab Alias.
 See also Louis Cypher, Hugh Mann, Steven Ulysses Perhero and Mr. Smith.
 Not a type of Mary Sue.

 open/close all folders